-- (c) the adjustments for the non-delivery of outputs will be based on the amounts of money saved by not delivering the outputs or failing to maintain the serviceability and sustainability of the network.
-This would include any savings in opex, maintenance and income; - (d) it is for Network Rail to show that a reduction in work volumes is efficient and does not inappropriately affect the serviceability and sustainability of the network.
-Where Network Rail cannot show that a reduction in volumes is efficient, any cost savings related to the deviation from the current agreed asset policies will be deemed inefficient and the related cost savings will be deducted from the RAB without Network Rail retaining 25% of the benefit; - (e) additional volumes of work will only be considered for addition to the RAB if they lead to an overspend.
+reduction in volumes is efficient, any cost savings related to the deviation from the current agreed asset policies will be deemed inefficient and the related cost savings will be deducted from the RAB without Network Rail retaining 25% of the benefit;

+- (e) additional volumes of work will only be considered for addition to the RAB if they lead to an overspend.
 Additional volumes associated with an underspend will not be added to the RAB; - (f) the assessment of the RAB is a cumulative assessment for CP4, i.e. an overspend in year 1 would be offset by underspend in year 2.
 This means that it will only be possible to finalise the value of the RAB once CP4 is completed.
-All annual calculations of the RAB during CP4 in the regulatory accounts will therefore be provisional; and - (g) agreed deferrals of expenditure from CP3 to CP4 (e.g. West Coast) will be treated under the CP4 RAB roll forward policy (e.g. if Network Rail delivers these outputs and spends below the determination assumption then Network Rail will retain 25% of the underspend), unless agreed otherwise.
+All annual calculations of the RAB during CP4 in the regulatory financial statements will therefore be provisional; and - (g) agreed deferrals of expenditure from CP3 to CP4 (e.g. West Coast) will be treated under the CP4 RAB roll forward policy (e.g. if Network Rail delivers these outputs and spends below the determination assumption then Network Rail will retain 25% of the underspend), unless agreed otherwise.